 Workplace Emergency Plans

 Comprehensive emergency and evacuation plans should include strategies for including individuals with disabilities in the event of a crisis or disaster, which often includes a way to evacuate buildings if the elevators are not available.
-Although OSHA and the Federal Emergency Management Administration (FEMA) provide general guidelines for developing emergency plans, DOL’s Office of Disability Employment Policy (ODEP) provides specific information for employers on considering the needs of employees with disabilities in an emergency.
+OSHA and the Federal Emergency Management Administration (FEMA) provide general guidelines for developing emergency plans, and DOL’s Office of Disability Employment Policy (ODEP) offers specific information for employers on considering the needs of employees with disabilities in an emergency.

 Qualified individuals with disabilities who are capable of performing the essential functions of a position, with or without an accommodation, can rarely be considered a direct threat to their own or others’ safety at work.
-While the ADA does allow businesses to consider whether or not an employee represents a safety risk to themselves or others, the determination must be made based on facts and medical evidence, rather than myths or misconceptions about people with disabilities.
+While the ADA does allow businesses to consider whether an employee represents a safety risk to themselves or others, the determination must be made based on facts and medical evidence, rather than myths or misconceptions about people with disabilities.
 However, the ADA does permit employers to establish physical qualifications for a position in order to eliminate a potential safety threat; for example, good (or satisfactorily corrected) eyesight prior to motor vehicle operation.
 Medical examinations given to establish physical qualifications must be administered post-offer and must be given to all employees in the same job category, unless conducted in response to an accommodation request, to establish ongoing qualification for a specific position or; when a safety concern is job-related and consistent with business necessity.